Regional Development Program: Advanced Manufacturing and Innovation Competitiveness Stream

 - Applicants with technical questions about TPON can contact the TPON Customer Service Line toll-free at 1-855-216-3090 or toll free TTY at 1-800-268-7095, Monday to Friday from 8:30 a.m. to 5:00 p.m.
 Eastern Standard Time, or by email at firstname.lastname@example.org.

-Step 4: once you know you are eligible, work with your advisor to complete and submit the application forms, along with the required information
+Step 4: work with your advisor to complete and submit the application forms, along with the required supplemental information.
+Learn about about submitting an application form on TPON.

 Successful projects must: